Course Introduction to Programming

 }

-When we try to compile, the compiler does not find the function main() and we receive the error message:
+When we try to compile, the compiler cannot find the main() function, and we receive the error message:

 Figure 16

-Let's say we compiled and executed the code below:
+Let's say we compile and run the code below:

 #include <stdio.h>